INTERVIEW-Somali president wants waiver on arms embargo extended

 By Edmund Blair and Aaron Maasho

 ADDIS ABABA, Jan 30 Somalia's president said he wanted the U.N.
-Security Council to extend a partial lifting of an arms embargo beyond its March expiry because Somali troops need more and better equipment to battle al Qaeda-aligned insurgents.
+Security Council to extend a partial lifting of an arms embargo beyond March when the exemption is due to end because Somali troops need more and better equipment to battle al Qaeda-aligned insurgents.

-President Hassan Sheikh Mohamud also said in an interview that he was working to improve public finances management after the resignation of two central bank governors last year rattled Western and other donors.
+President Hassan Sheikh Mohamud also told Reuters in an interview on Wednesday evening that he was working to improve the management of public finances, after the resignation of two central bank governors in quick succession last year rattled Western and other donors.

-The election by parliament in 2012 of Mohamud, a 58-year-old ex-academic, eased two decades of political chaos and conflict, first at the hands of feuding warlords and then al Shabaab militants who vow allegiance to al Qaeda.
+The election by parliament in 2012 of Mohamud, a 58-year-old former academic, marked a break from two decades of political chaos and conflict, first at the hands of feuding warlords and then al Shabaab militants who vow allegiance to al Qaeda.

 Since he took office, the battered capital has enjoyed a building boom, some Somalis who fled have returned and, in a sign of greater international confidence, the U.N.
-Security Council partially rescinded an embargo, letting Mogadishu import light arms for its army for one year until March 2014.
+Security Council partially lifted an embargo, letting Mogadishu import light arms for its army for a one-year period till March 2014.

-"Every Somali and our international partners have to understand: as far as there is territory that is not controlled by the government, the phenomenon of al Shabaab, al Qaeda and terrorists will always be there," the president said in Addis Ababa, speaking during a trip for an African Union summit.
+"Every Somali and our international partners have to understand: as far as there is territory that is not controlled by the government, the phenomenon of al Shabaab, al Qaeda and terrorists will always be there," the president said in Addis Ababa, speaking on a trip to attend an African Union summit.

-He said that to extend its control, the national army needs improved equipment and training but this would be denied if the full arms embargo was reimposed.
+To extend its control, the national army needs better equipment and training, he said, which would be denied it if the full arms embargo was reimposed.

-Some diplomats had voiced concerns last year about even a partial lifting, saying the Horn of Africa state was already awash with guns and these could end up in the wrong hands.
+Some diplomats had voiced concerns last year about even a partial lifting, saying Somalia was already awash with guns and the weapons could end up in the wrong hands.

 NEW OFFENSIVE

-But Mohamud said his government had met demands for monitoring any weapons brought in.
-"I think we have all the right now to request the U.N.
+But the president said his government had met demands for monitoring any weapons brought in, and added: "I think we have all the right now to request the U.N.
 Security Council extend that (suspension) and ultimately lift the embargo."

-Mohamud said Somali troops would gain strength by fighting alongside the newly expanded African peacekeeping force, AMISOM, which has driven al Shabaab out of major urban areas.
+Mohamud said Somali troops would improve their capabilities by fighting alongside the newly expanded African peacekeeping force, AMISOM, which has driven al Shabaab out of major urban areas.

 Asked when a widely expected new offensive against al Shabaab would start, Mohamud only said: "It is not far away."

-As well as seeking to establish security in a nation that became an epitome of a "failed state", the president has the daunting task of rebuilding institutions such as the central bank essential to bringing more order to the economy and managing state funds.
+As well as seeking to establish security in a nation that had been the epitome of a "failed state", the president has the daunting task of rebuilding institutions such as the central bank that are essential for bringing more order to the economy and managing state funds.
 It has been an uneasy process.

-A second governor quit days after taking office, a decision diplomats said was driven by her concerns about graft.
-That unsettled donors further.

-Mohamud dismissed such worries, saying his government was working closely with international partners on reforming public financial management, but that it was a difficult job in a nation where any past system had collapsed.
+Mohamud dismissed such worries and said his government was working closely with international partners on reforming public financial management, but said it was a difficult job in a nation where any past system had collapsed.

 STARTING FROM SCRATCH